Young Knight in a Landscape

-Young Knight in a Landscape, or Portrait of a Knight, is an oil on canvas painting by the Italian Renaissance artist Vittore Carpaccio, now in the Thyssen-Bornemisza Collection in Madrid.
+Young Knight in a Landscape, or Portrait of a Knight, is an oil on canvas painting by the Italian Renaissance artist Vittore Carpaccio, now in the Thyssen-Bornemisza Museum in Madrid.
 Dated 1510, this is the earliest full-length portrait in Western painting—on the assumption that it is a portrait, as it seems likely.
 It is characteristic of Carpaccio that apart from this important innovation, the style of the work seems in other respects to look back to the previous century.
 From some time until the 20th century the painting had been given the monogram of Albrecht Dürer, and Carpaccio's signature had been overpainted.
 The realism and detail of Carpaccio does in fact show Northern influence.

 Composition

 The painting shows a young knight, surrounded by a rather crowded series of symbols.
 The heron caught in the sky by a hawk might hint at this knight's death in battle, also alluded to by his posture, which recalls that of a funerary statue; an alternative theory is that this is a memorial portrait of a person already dead.
 The other knight with a lance might then be the same person during his life.
 Alternatively, the figure on horseback might be his page; the page of a knight occasionally appears in portraits wearing his master's helmet and having his gauntlets on his person, ready to supply both when called upon, which seems to have been an actual practice.
-Two later examples are Titian's portrait of Alphonso D'Avalos, and a portrait by Paris Bordone of a man in armour with two pages (now Metropolitan Museum of Art, New York).
+Two later examples are Titian's portrait of Alfonso d'Avalos, and a portrait by Paris Bordone of a man in armour with two pages (now Metropolitan Museum of Art, New York).
 In the left lower corner is a white ermine and a scroll stating "I prefer to die rather than to incur dishonour" (malo mori quam foedari).
 The symbolism of these and the other animals and plants have been much discussed by art historians.